Great to be with you, Rush Limbaugh, executing assigned host duties flawlessly.

 There were about a dozen security men, American and French, with him, and they went inside.

-Ah, it's people magazine that has the story.
+Ah, it's People magazine that has the story.

-So that makes it okay, see.
+So that makes it okay, see?

-People, celebrity rags, that makes it okay.
+That makes it okay.

-Erme is a shopper's mecca known for scarves, leather goods, and luxury items.
+Hermay is a shopper's mecca known for scarves, leather goods, and luxury items.

 Clinton spent more than an hour on the shop's third floor section where the windows were closed after his arrival.